Conditional Mutual Information for Disentangled Representations in Reinforcement Learning: Discussion and analysis

 \paragraph{CMID loss coefficient.} The CMID loss coefficient $\alpha$ in Equation~\ref{eq:adversarial_loss} is a hyperparameter to be tuned to the task.
 We found $\alpha=0.5$ performs well in the cartpole task.
 The results in Figure~\ref{fig:coef_ablation} show that decreasing $\alpha$ decreases generalisation performance because the agent is not prioritising disentanglement, as well as reducing training performance because it is harder to learn the rare cases with this lower priority on disentanglement.
 Increasing $\alpha$ makes it harder to learn the optimal policy, decreasing the training performance.

+\paragraph{Momentum encoder.} The momentum encoder is not a strictly necessary component for minimising CMI, but we found empirically that it improves stability as it does for some other RL algorithms \citep{He2020, Laskin2020b}.
+All algorithms used in our experiments are implemented with a momentum encoder, so we make use of the momentum encoder that is already available for many algorithms.
+Figure~\ref{fig:momentum_enc} shows the results for SVEA-CMID on the cartpole swingup task with and without a momentum encoder.
+CMID without a momentum encoder still improves the performance of SVEA but does not perform as well as the momentum encoder version and has higher variance.

-\paragraph{Visualising the learned representation.} We conducted analysis of the learned representation to visualise the disentanglement.
+\paragraph{Visualising the learned representation.} Existing disentanglement metrics assume independent factors of variation so are not suitable to measure disentanglement on correlated data \citep{Trauble2021}.
+Instead we conducted qualitative analysis of the learned representation to visualise the disentanglement.
 We use integrated gradients \citep{Sundararajan2017} to attribute the encoder output value of each feature in the representation to the input image pixels.
 We overlay the attributions on the original image to create saliency maps showing the parts of the image that each representation feature focuses on.
 We show illustrative saliency maps in Figure~\ref{fig:saliency_maps}.
 Implementation details and saliency maps for all representation features are provided in Appendix~\ref{appendix:saliency_maps}.
 The saliency maps show that SVEA encodes many image features in one representation feature, while SVEA-CMID has designated features in the representation to focus on individual features in the image, such as pole length, which is necessary to distinguish between cartpole A and B.

 \paragraph{Robustness analysis.}

 We analyse the robustness of the trained RL agents to unseen colours on the cartpole swingup task.
 Using the model at the end of training (before changing the correlation), we test the model on the same control objects but with unseen colours.
 We test on 216 different colours, using equally spaced RGB values.
 The results in Table~\ref{table:colour_robustness} show that CMID achieves improved zero-shot generalisation performance on the unseen colours, in terms of the worst performing colour, the best performing colour and the average.